James Daniel “Danny” Gulley

 He is survived by his parents, Larry and Rebecca Gulley of Marion; a brother, David (Amber) Gulley of Marion; a nephew, Gregory; two nieces, Brooklyn and Delilah; and many aunts, uncles and cousins.

-Visitation will also take place from 10 to 11 a.m. on Saturday, Jan.
+Visitation will also take place from 10-11 a.m. on Saturday, Jan.
 25, 2020 in the funeral home.
 Funeral Services will begin at 11 a.m. with Pastor Randy Glander officiating.

 Burial will immediately follow funeral services in Grant Memorial Park Cemetery, Marion, Indiana.

-Memorial contributions may be made to Riley Hospital for Children, 705 Riley Hospital Drive, Indianapolis, Indiana 46202; or to Cancer Services of Grant County, 305 S. Norton Avenue, Tower Suites, Marion, Indiana 46952.
+Memorial contributions may be made to Riley Hospital for Children, 705 Riley Hospital Drive, Indianapolis, Indiana 46202; or to Cancer Services of Grant County, 305 S. Norton Avenue, Tower Suites, Marion, IN 46952.

 Online condolences may be shared at www.raven choate.com